pjotrp/deploy/README.md

 ## Typical CRON

 This is what CRON jobs look like.
-Make sure the scripts in a root CRON are only accessible by root!
+To prevent injection, make sure the scripts in a root CRON are only accessible by root!

 ```cron
 GEM_PATH=/home/wrk/opt/deploy/lib/ruby/vendor_ruby